4nmol/multi-dc-data-partitioning-and-serving/README.md

 In the face of disaster, to avoid data loss and complete unserviceability of the service, data is partitioned and served from different different data centers.

 # Introduction
-When all data resides in a single DC there is a high chance of loosing all the data during disaster.
-Also what if DB instance goes down, your service would be down.
+When all data resides in a single DC, there is a high chance of loosing all the data during disaster.
+Also, what if DB instance goes down, your service would be down.
 Whereas partitioning and serving the data from multiple DCs increases throughput.
-You can partition data based on geolocality of user to a DC and reduce the latency.
+You can partition data based on geolocality of a user to a DC thereby reducing the latency.
 If disaster happens in a DC atleast your service will remain available for reads by serving from read replica present in the other DC.
 So this activity has myraid of benefits.

 # Benefits
 1. Disaster Recovery